The School of Graduate Studies

 Welcome to the School of Graduate Studies at St. Catharine College!

 It is my privilege to serve as Dean of the School of Graduate Studies here at St. Catharine College.
-In December 2010 we received approval from our accrediting agency, The Southern Association of Colleges and Schools, to begin offering graduate programs in January 2012.
+In December 2010 we received approval from our accrediting agency, The Southern Association of Colleges and Schools Commission on Colleges, to begin offering graduate programs in January 2012.
 St. Catharine College is now fully approved to grant master's degrees.

 St. Catharine has undergone phenomenal growth in the past five years.
 The College community and the School of Graduate Studies are committed to providing career-focused education grounded firmly in a proud liberal arts tradition.
 Whether you are a person well-established in your career or a relatively recent college graduate looking to gain knowledge and experience to add to your qualifications, our master's program will equip you to move ahead in your chosen field.
 Currently, we offer three areas of concentration in our master's program in leadership:(1) community and regional leadership, (2) health promotion and leadership and (3) religion, ministry and leadership.
 Please consult our brochure below for core courses and specialty courses within the three areas.

 The mission of the master's program in leadership is to prepare reflective, competent leaders to direct and provide professional services in diverse settings.
 We offer research-based instruction with opportunities to learn best practices and to implement them.
 Students demonstrate mastery competencies through classroom experiences, field placement and research.

 Please feel free to contact me with any questions.
 I would welcome the opportunity to meet and/or talk with you about the possibilities of your enrolling in St. Catharine College's master's degree program.

 Sr. Mary Angela Shaughnessy, SCN, J.D., Ph.D.